Please select a faculty / graduate school from this menu.

 The details will be announced at K-Support.

 Registration methods and periods for courses offered by other faculties, research institutes, etc., may differ from those for courses offered by the Faculty of Policy Management and the Faculty of Environment and Information Studies.
-Be careful when registering for these courses.
+If you are planning to register for courses offered by other faculties or research institutes, make sure to refer to the Course Registration Guide for the relevant faculty or institute as well as K-Support "News," and contact the Academic Affairs Office at the relevant campus for questions.

 Be sure to confirm the course information, description, and syllabus for each course before registering.
 Courses offered by other faculties, etc. may be taken only if the following two requirements are met: